CCBlueX/Documentation/md/modules/combat/velocity.md

 - **Filter** (Choice) — default: `ALWAYS`; options: `Always`, `OnGround`, `InAir` — Condition filter for when velocity modification applies.
 - **OnlyMove** (Toggle) — default: `false` — Only applies modification when the player is moving.
 - **TransactionBuffer** (Integer) — default: `0`; range: `0` – `3` — Number of transaction packets to buffer before applying velocity.
+- **ConsiderExplosion** (Toggle) — default: `true` — When enabled, knockback that comes from explosions (TNT, crystals) is still treated as velocity to modify; disable to leave explosion knockback untouched.

 ##### Mode: Reversal